-One of the most helpful approaches to start off the analysis process is creating a context diagram.
-Doing so will provide you a high-level view of responsibilities of the system and it’s integration into the problem space.
-A context diagram is also a helpful tool for explaining the operation of an existing system to another person.
+A helpful approach to begin the analysis and design of a system is by creating a context diagram.
+Doing so provides a high-level view of responsibilities of the system in its environment and the way the system integrates into the problem space.
+A context diagram is also a helpful tool for communicating the purpose of an existing system to another person.

 What is System Context